evanx/jsbin/hydratePromises/readme.md

 <hr>
 <img src="http://evanx.github.io/images/demo/frontpage1.png"/>
 <hr>
-where incidently we are using Webpack to transpile, "browserify," bundle and deliver our ES6/JSX (and CSS/Sass) resources to the browser, and `webpack-dev-server` to enjoy auto reloading thereof :)
+where as mentioned before, we are using Webpack to transpile and deliver our ES6/JSX (and CSS/Sass) resources to the browser, and `webpack-dev-server` to enjoy auto reloading thereof.

 <hr>
 Thanks for reading!